hms-dbmi-cellenics/worker/README.md

     docker-compose up --build

+On Linux, this instead needs to be:

+    docker-compose -f docker-compose.linux-dev.yaml up --build

 Note that during the first time, the build can take up to 40-50 minutes to complete.
 If you get an error, see the `Troubleshoooting` section for help.